Proclamation, Practice, and Protest

 What is BTLI?

-BTLI is a weeklong intensive continuing education event for clergy and laity that includes training, worship, and fellowship.
-The institute is designed to help participants deepen their thinking and preaching by learning from preeminent religion scholars and theologians.
-The theme will remain: “The Art of Worship: Proclamation, Practice, and Protest.”
+The annual Black Theology and Leadership Institute (BTLI) is a weeklong intensive continuing education event for clergy and laity that includes training, worship, and fellowship.
+BTLI is designed to help participants deepen their thinking and preaching by learning from preeminent religion scholars and theologians.
+The 2021 theme (postponed from 2020) is “The Art of Worship: Proclamation, Practice, and Protest.”

 All interested leaders are urged to apply, including those who may not have formal theological training.
 BTLI is limited to 50 fellows.
-BTLI will continue accepting applications on a rolling basis through Friday, December 4, 2020.
+BTLI will continue accepting applications on a rolling basis.

 Dr. Tony McNeill, director of choral activities at Clinton College, will serve as the artist-in-residence, worship leader, and co-convener.